ClusteringHigh availabilitySet up HA cluster with K8s

 container.coordinators.livenessProbe.timeoutSecondsTimeout for liveness probe10

-container.coordinators.livenessProbe.periodSecondsPeriod seconds for readiness probe5
+container.coordinators.livenessProbe.periodSecondsPeriod seconds for liveness probe5

 container.coordinators.readinessProbe.failureThresholdFailure threshold for readiness probe20